coderefinery/manuals/notes-manager.md

     level below the initial question?
 It depends on the context, but if a conversation goes on too long, try not to let it go too deep.
+- If using numbered questions, leave a blank line between numbers (so that pushing enter after a line doesn't increment following numbers).

 Update with meta-talk, so that learners can follow along easily: